 - Your administrator informs creditors and us on the progress of your agreement.

-- Your administrator deals with the payments as set out in the agreement.
+- Your administrator deals with the payments and pays the creditors in the way as set out in the agreement.

 - We will notify you and your creditors of the outcome.